NiyaSaji25MIB10017/Guide-to-digital-literacy-/README.md

 # Guide to Digital Litercy
 This repository features five core tasks: a custom infographic, professional profiles, and coding challenges.
 It also includes professional email drafts, a social media guide, and a researched cybercrime case study.
-This project highlights my ability to use various digital tools to communicate effectively.
+This project highlights my ability to use various digital tools to communicate effectively.Through this project, I hope to learn how to use digital tools effectively, stay safe online, and build a professional digital presence.